Pallavi1926/Gym_Website__Using_HTML_CSS_JAVASCRIPT/README.md

 But that's not all!
 We also offer:
 - 📝 **Fitness Blog:** Stay informed with articles full of tips, workout routines, and nutrition advice.
 - 📊 **BMI Calculator:** Track your progress and stay motivated with our easy-to-use Body Mass Index calculator.
+- 📝 **Trainer support:** Also offer health guidance from best trainers.

 Ready to take the first step towards a healthier, fitter you?